Lessons on Parameter Sharing across Layers in Transformers: Proposed Method

 \section{Proposed Method}

 As described in Section \ref{sec:intro}, we use parameters for $M$ layers in the construction of an $N$-layered Transformer-based encoder-decoder.
-We provide three strategies for the parameter assignment: \textsc{sequence}, \textsc{cycle}, and \textsc{cycle (rev)}.
-We describe these strategies in this section.
+We provide three examples for the parameter assignment: \textsc{sequence}, \textsc{cycle}, and \textsc{cycle (rev)}.
+This section describes these parameter assignment strategies.

 Figure \ref{fig:overview} shows examples of three parameter assignment strategies for an encoder side when we set $M=3$ and $N=6$.
 Let $\textrm{enc}_i$ be the $i$-th layer of an encoder.
 Figure \ref{fig:enc_construction} describes the algorithm to assign each parameter to each layer of the encoder.
 For the decoder side, we assign each parameter with the same manner.